-Samsung VD had no prior experience with building an Ad Stack or iterative development.
-Its business was a - build it and ship it, build something new model.
-This also meant that Design typically was not at the forefront of the process as everything was based on what our hardware teams were able to deliver.
-Samsung was organized into product silos with each discipline traditionally reporting into a different business unit.
+Samsung VD had yet to gain experience building an Ad Stack or iterative development.
+Its business was a - make it and ship it, then create something entirely new.
+This also meant that Design typically was not at the forefront of the process, as everything was based on what our hardware teams could deliver.
+Samsung was organized into product silos, with each discipline traditionally reporting to a different business unit.

-Samsung had no centralized design language between the marketing face that North American consumers were familiar with and the in product UI they used.
+Samsung needed a centralized design language between the marketing face that North American consumers were familiar with and the in-product UI they used.

-Our team started very small with a core group of one member for each discipline (Product, Design, Engineering, Business Development).
-Our team consisted of seasoned veterans from tech giants like Microsoft and Google, and veterans from the Ad business like Omnicom.
+Our team started very small, with a founding member for each discipline (Product, Design, Engineering, Business Development).
+Our group consisted of seasoned veterans from tech giants like Microsoft and Google and veterans from the Ad business like Omnicom.

-I worked with my team to cultivate a design first culture by holding regular design reviews and talks while keeping an open door policy to involve the entire team.
-I developed a design workflow and provided my Product and Engineering partners with an overview to help them estimate the cost of work items.
-We set up sprints and employed different
+I cultivated a design-first culture by holding regular design reviews and talks while keeping an open-door policy to involve the entire team and demystify design.
+I developed a design workflow and provided my Product and Engineering partners with an overview to help them understand and estimate the cost of work items.

 I was employee #4 of our startup stealth team and the founding designer.
-As apart of the team leadership, I interviewed and hired Product Managers, Front-End Engineers, and Designers.
-I led our multidisciplinary design team and the companies design related ad business.
+As a part of the team leadership, I interviewed and hired Product Managers, Front-End Engineers, and Designers.
+I led our multidisciplinary design team and the company's design-related ad business.
 I worked alongside multiple teams in Korea and the USA to ensure business and product requirements were met while keeping our consumers front and center.

-I led the companies roadmap vision while exploring different business areas we could enter to compete and revolutionize.
+I led the company's roadmap vision while exploring different business areas we could enter to compete and revolutionize.